-In order to locate reputable Golden Saint breeders, then there are several options that are available to you.
+To locate reputable Golden Saint breeders, then several options are available to you.

 Perhaps the first one to try is going to be venturing online and conducting a search for groups of owners and people that have a keen interest in the breed.

 They are going to love letting you know about the best breeders around, and you will be able to trust what they tell you.

 You may also wish to then contact both the Kennel Club as well as the Dog Breeder’s Association in your country.